randomtruffles/Dominion_League/faq.md

 ##### Can I request an undo?
 Do I need to grant an undo?

-The default policy is that granting undo requests is required for low numbers of decisions that do not provide new information, UNLESS players announce a different undo policy before a match.
-Such grants are commonplace among higher level players, as disallowing them slows the pace of play by forcing players to be ultra-cautious.
-An example of a no new info undo is when a player means to play Throne Room > Militia, but misclicks the Militia first.
-No new information about either player is revealed, so the undo request should be granted.
-Undoing the play of a Smithy, intentional or not, need not be allowed, as playing it reveals the player's next three cards.
+The default policy is that granting undo requests is required for low numbers of decisions that do not provide new information.
+Players with a different undo policy must announce it before the match.
+Granting these undo requests means players don't have to play very slowly and cautiously.
+This default policy is common among players in the higher tiers.
+Players who wish to use a different undo policy must announce it before the match.

 ##### What is an undo policy?